dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 * When HTTPS requests are proxied over HTTP, the original scheme (HTTPS) is lost and must be forwarded in a header.
 * Because an app receives a request from the proxy and not its true source on the Internet or corporate network, the originating client IP address must also be forwarded in a header.

-This information may be important in request processing, for example in redirects, authentication, link generation, policy evaluation, and client geoloation.
+This information may be important in request processing, for example in redirects, authentication, link generation, policy evaluation, and client geolocation.

 ## Forwarded headers